Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Can you talk about serious topics without the need to take yourself too seriously?
 The answer is a definite YES.

-If you’d like to find out how, then check out the Hidden Brain.
+If you’d like to find out how, then check out Hidden Brain.

-In addition, each episode will have games to “lighten up” the serious atmosphere.
+In addition, each episode has games to “lighten up” the serious atmosphere.
 Although very analytical in nature, the podcast never becomes boring.

 The result would be podcast episodes that are truly engaging.

-With Hidden Brain, you’ll be able to get a good glimpse about the amazing complexities of the human brain.
+With Hidden Brain, you’ll be able to get a good glimpse about the amazing complexities of the human mind.

 Thanks to the show’s host, Shankar Vedantam.